 Christine SAINVIL

-When information is incomplete
+(к кому адресовано???)

-Not assessed notice – information submitted fewer than 75 days -_msgRejection1
+Not assessed notice – information submitted fewer than 75 days -_ msgRejection1

+Ethical Med Tech - Conference Vetting System – Submission rejection– Public Title

 To whom it may concern,

-We refer to the submission relating to to the <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
+We refer to the submission relating to to the <<ref. number>>-<<Conference name>> starting on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
 You have requested that we provide you with our decision as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice.

-I would like to inform you that as per the specifications of the Conference Vetting System we will not accept and assess conferences submitted within a 75 day window prior to the conference date.
+I would like to inform you that as per the specifications of the Conference Vetting System we will not accept and assess conferences submitted within a 75 day window prior to the conference starting date.

 For further information, please visit www.ethicalmedtech.eu